microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 ## Solution Design

 A new command line argument will be added to specify a proxy to use during a particular invocation of winget.
+This functionality will first need to be enabled through an admin setting, slimilar to local manifests or hash override.

-An option to set a default proxy to use on every flow will be added, but it will be gated to require administrator permissions.
+An option to set a default proxy to use on every flow will be added, but it will require administrator permissions to be set.

 New Group Policy will also be added for IT admins to control the use of proxies.
 The policies will be similar to those we already have for sources, so that a specific proxy can be required or only a predefined set of proxies can be allowed.